GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 seamless communication between various independent entities, such as research institutions, libraries, publishers, and data repositories.

-The architecture is designed to facilitate trust and interoperability between these entities, allowing them to share resources and collaborate effectively.
+According to the model defined within this document, the trust infrastructure is designed to facilitate trust and interoperability between these entities, allowing them to share resources and collaborate effectively.
 It does so by defining and enforcing policies for identity verification, access control, and data protection.

-At the heart of this architecture is the concept of a Trust Chain, a series of signed artifacts that represent the relationships and permissions between entities.
+At the heart of this architecture is the concept of a trust chain, a series of signed artifacts that represent the relationships and permissions between entities.
 This chain is built and maintained through a process known as Federation Entity Discovery.